ericzdj0522/django-rest-backend/README.md

 Django Rest API backend
 ===
 # Introduction
 This is a geospatial django backend built for swift stations database API query and verification.
-All station data are compiled from Sitetracker and Grafana production dashboards, they are converted into spatial format stored in postgis database and published as WFS services via Geoserver.
+All station data are compiled from Sitetracker and Grafana production dashboards, they are converted into spatial format stored in postgis database.

 # Getting Started
 Set up local PostGIS database for migration